 You can review which customers would have been affected by a Test Rule in Explore.
 Under the Customers and Orders list you can use the Test Rules filter to see which customers and orders would have been impacted by the rule if it were live.

 Please note, the filter will not show you customers or orders who matched the criteria only.
-The filter will display customers and orders who matched the criteria AND where the rule would have been responsible for the last action.
+The filter will display customers and orders who matched the criteria AND where the rule would have been responsible for the recommendation.

 You can also review Test Rule performance in Analytics by using the Test Rules segment.